EyyupAlkis/MovieShow/README.md

 # MovieShow
- Example of MVI + MVVM + Use Case + Rxjava and Retrofit
+ Example of MVI + Use Case + Rxjava and Retrofit